Smart contracts and reaction-function games

 There are often many reaction-function equilibria supporting the same outcome.
 This mirrors how a wide range of off-equilibrium threats and promises can support the same equilibrium path in infinitely repeated games.
 It will at times be more interesting to explore which outcomes can be supported rather than the particular reaction functions used to support them.
-Formally, outcome $a$ is \textbf{supported} in reaction-function equilibrium if there exists a reaction-function equilibrium $R \in \mathcal{R}$ such that $a \in \mathcal{E}(R)$ and $u_i(a) \geq u_i(a')$ for each player $i$ and outcome $a' \in \mathcal{E}(R)$.
+Formally, outcome $a$ is \textbf{supported} in reaction-function equilibrium if $a$ is the outcome unambiguously associated to an equilibrium profile; that is, there is a reaction-function equilibrium $R \in \mathcal{R}$ such that $a \in \mathcal{E}(R)$ and $u_i(a) \geq u_i(a')$ for each player $i$ and outcome $a' \in \mathcal{E}(R)$.